 Students can obtain a copy of their individual class schedule using UCDAccess.
 Students are required to submit a copy of their class schedule or tuition bill to obtain a student ID card.
 Faculty have access to this information via the Student Information System.

-Service Center personnel are cross trained so they can assist students with most admission, registration, billing, and financial aid questions/problems in a central location.
-Students can obtain and return application materials, registration forms, financial aid materials, etc.; pick up scholarship, grant, and loan disbursements; and pay tuition and fees at the Service Center.
-The UC Denver Catalog and Schedule of Courses are also available.
-The Center is located in North Classroom, Room 1003.
+Lynx Center personnel are cross trained so they can assist students with most admission, registration, billing, and financial aid questions/problems in a central location.
+Students can obtain and return application materials, registration forms, financial aid materials, etc.; pick up scholarship, grant, and loan disbursements at the Lynx Center.
+The Center is located in the lobby of the Students Commons Building at 1201 Larimer St.

 For information on ordering University of Colorado transcripts, visit the transcripts page.